freethebaerchen/ansible-tor-webtunnel/readme.md

 ## executing ansible
 INFO: Step 3 is only for a Hetzner Cloud setup
-1. ```./ansible-playbook.sh playbook.yaml```
+1. `source .envrc`
+2. `ansible-playbook playbook.yaml `
-2. After that, the HCloud infrastructure is created\
+3. After that, the HCloud infrastructure is created\
     2.1 Set an A-Record with the IPv4-Address of the server\
     2.2 Set an AAAA-Record with the IPv6-Address of the server (optinal)
-3. Run the script a second time.
+4. Run the script a second time.

 Now the Tor WebTunnel Bridge is created.\
 You can SSH to your server and run ```sudo journalctl -xeu tor@default```.\